 On October 6, Biden announced that he had issued an executive order to pardon all federal convictions for simple marijuana possession.
 The pardons will affect about 6,500 people who were convicted of marijuana possession under federal law and thousands more with similar charges in the District of Columbia, according to an analysis by The New York Times.

 “As I often said during my campaign for President, no one should be in jail just for using or possessing marijuana.
-Sending people to prison for possessing marijuana has upended too many lives and incarcerated people for conduct that many states no longer prohibit,” Biden said in statement.
+Sending people to prison for possessing marijuana has upended too many lives and incarcerated people for conduct that many states no longer prohibit,” Biden said in a statement.
 “Criminal records for marijuana possession have also imposed needless barriers to employment, housing, and educational opportunities.
 And while white and Black and brown people use marijuana at similar rates, Black and brown people have been arrested, prosecuted, and convicted at disproportionate rates.”

 Biden also called on state governors to take similar action in their jurisdictions, where the vast majority of cannabis possession charges are filed and prosecuted as state offenses.
 Additionally, the president directed Department of Health and Human Services Secretary Xavier Becerra, Attorney General Merrick Garland and the Justice Department to review the continued classification of marijuana as a Schedule 1 substance under the Controlled Substances Act.
 According to the legislation, the Schedule 1 classification is meant for drugs with no medical value and a high risk of abuse.